SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs-pcf/solace-workshop-scs-pcf.md

 - Now that we've seen how to create a SCS app using Spring Cloud Functions go ahead and deploy it.
 (Don't forget to update the **ATTENDEE_NAME** & solace service in the manifest.yml file to point to your PubSub+ service!)
 - After deploying you should start to see the BEFORE and AFTER log entries scrolling across the console where the AFTER log entries do not contain any uppercase letters in the text field.

-Positive
+> aside positive
-: From the Spring docs, Spring Cloud Functions allows you to "Decouple the development lifecycle of business logic from any specific runtime target so that the same code can run as a web endpoint, a stream processor, or a task."
+> From the Spring docs, Spring Cloud Functions allows you to "Decouple the development lifecycle of business logic from any specific runtime target so that the same code can run as a web endpoint, a stream processor, or a task."
 Read more here: [https://spring.io/projects/spring-cloud-function](https://spring.io/projects/spring-cloud-function)

 ## Multiple Processor Chaining

 Duration: 0:15:00

-Negative
+> aside negative
-: **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
+> **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
 Please see the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) Codelab to learn how to leverage Spring Cloud Function which is preferred in v3+.**

 ![story_section8](images/story_section8.png)

-Negative
+> aside negative
-: Obviously this company has some morality issues :)
+> Obviously this company has some morality issues :)
 In the real world you should definitely not modify people's speech or create fake news!

 ### Application Architecture